The ultimate guide to leadership and sustainable development in Africa:

 Trend 2: Transfer of Greater Developmental Ownership to the Individual

-The language of being “sent” to a training program, or having a 360 – degree assessment “done on me,” denotes the fact that many managers still see their development as being owned by someone else, namely HR, training companies, or their own manager.
+The language of being “sent” to a training program, or have a 360 – degree assessment “done on me,” denotes the fact that many managers still see their development as being owned by someone else, namely HR, training companies, or their manager.

-Many workers unknowingly outsourced their own development to well-intentioned strangers who didn’t know them, didn’t understand their specific needs, and didn’t care as much about their development as they themselves should.
+Many workers unknowingly outsourced their development to well-intentioned strangers who didn’t know them, didn’t understand their specific needs and didn’t care as much about their development as they should.

 This model has resulted in many people feeling like passengers.

-The challenge will be to help people back into the driver’s seat for their own development.
+The challenge will be to help people back into the driver’s seat for their development.

 Several researchers point out that the above issue has been compounded in the last 10 years by the demand placed on managers to take on the role of coaches and talent developers.